BigBible/Genesis-Video/README.md

 # Genesis-Video
-Assets for an artistic interpretaion of the Genesis 1 and 2 account of creation in video format, based on investigations by Hugh Ross, Fazale Rana, and others taking a similar perspective.
+This repository is for assets for an explainer video that explains how the Genesis 1 explanations match the findings of science, especially the scientific findings from the last century or so.
+This is based on writings by Hugh Ross, Fazale Rana, and others taking an Old Earth Creationist perspective.

+The explainer video will have animated video sequences for each of the 6 days/time periods of creation.
+Each animated video will graphically display what is believed to have been happening on the earth as described by science for the time period that is described in the Bible.
+In other words, we know that the one page summary in Genesis 1 that describes the changes over the 4.5 billion years of earth's history cannot go into great detail about each change.
+So, the animated videos for each day/time period will focus primarily on the events that Genesis 1 describes using what we know from science about those time periods.
+And the overall explainer video will describe how the sequence of these events as described in Genesis 1 also happened in the same sequence as described so far by science.